microsoft/CCF/doc/build_apps/get_started.rst

 Run app: Using Managed CCF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

--  To test you application using Managed CCF, you can create `Azure Managed CCF <https://techcommunity.microsoft.com/t5/azure-confidential-computing/microsoft-introduces-preview-of-azure-managed-confidential/ba-p/3648986>`__ serivce on your subscription, the service will create a ready CCF network
+-  To test your application using Managed CCF, you can create `Azure Managed CCF <https://techcommunity.microsoft.com/t5/azure-confidential-computing/microsoft-introduces-preview-of-azure-managed-confidential/ba-p/3648986>`__ service on your subscription, the service will create a ready CCF network
 -  Support only a ccf network in enclave mode (TEE hardware)
 -  No initial governance steps required to start up your network, but you need to use governance to propose your application
 -  How is it working?